Chrisvi30/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. This a script that takes a list of words as input and prints only words that appear exactly once.
 14. This display lines containing the pattern “root” from the file /etc/passwd.
 15. This display the number of lines that contain the pattern “bin” in the file /etc/passwd.
+16. This display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.